Excluding tobacco from the investment universe is an example of which of the following ESG screening approaches?

 When aligning investments with client ESG beliefs, which of the following ESG considerations should be reflected in the investment mandate dimension of the investment process?

-Which of the following statements about manager reporting on ESG integration is most accurate?
+Which of the following statements regarding the availability of ESG data is most accurate?
+According to the Principles for Responsible Investment (PRI):

 Compared to traditional index-based funds, ESG index-based funds typically have: